Glossary of Common Terms

 Evidence-based practice:

-Treatments supported by clinical research
+Treatments supported by published, peer-reviewed clinical research.

 Family education/support:

-An element of coordinated specialty care that teaches family members and friends about first episode psychosis and helps them support the patient’s recovery
+An element of coordinated specialty care that teaches family members and friends about first episode psychosis and helps them support the patient’s recovery.

 First episode psychosis (FEP):

-The first time an individual experiences an episode of psychosis
+The first time an individual experiences an episode of psychosis.

 Hallucinations: